EEA (PR) Form - Permanent Residence Document Certification

-Individuals who are looking to migrate to the UK are given a chance to apply for a Permanent Residence (PR).
+Individuals who are looking to migrate to the UK are given a chance to apply for a Permanent Residence (PR) with the help of EEA (PR) Form.
 Individuals must fulfil the eligibility criteria and successfully clear the requisite tests.
 Individuals who have been granted UK Permanent Residency in the UK can live, leave and be gainfully employed in the UK without any restrictions on the length of stay.They are able to enjoy the rights and privileges enjoyed by any citizen of the UK.

 What is Permanent Residency (PR)